deusx7/deusx7.github.io/posts/ctf/cyberstarters23/qualif/index.md

 First block on Goerli with non-zero transaction
 ```

-First since this is my first blockchain type of challenge I had to know what `Goerli` means
+Since this is my first blockchain type of challenge I had to know what `Goerli` means

 ```